Skip to main content

 tip

-The following demonstrates how you will later clean up resources once you are done using the EKS Cluster you created in previous steps to complete the modules.
+The following demonstrates how to clean up resources once you are done using the EKS cluster.
+Completing these steps will prevent further charges to your AWS account.

-Before deleting the Cloud9 environment we need to clean up the cluster that we set up in previous steps.
+Before deleting the IDE environment, clean up the cluster that we set up in previous steps.

 ~$delete-environment